pkdawson/imgui-godot/README.md

 ### Demo

-As of Godot 4.0 beta 1, you'll probably get a warning when you open the project.
-Just click Ok, click Build, then go to `Project > Project Settings > Plugins` and enable the plugin.

-Click `Build` in the top right, then play the project.
+Click `Build` in the top right, then run the project.

 On macOS, you will need to do something like:
 ```